bvlj/android_vendor_lineage_health/docs/product_document.md

 # What is it?

-HealthStore is composed of two elements - the _HealthStore API_, and the _Health app_ to manage it.
+The Lineage Health platform is composed of two elements - the _CareCache API_, and the _Health app_ to manage it.

 ## API